Skip to main content

 • 24 bay scallop shells

-Heat oven to 450° F.
+Preheat oven to 450° F.

 Coarsely chop the scallops and set aside.
 In a bowl combine, crumbs, garlic, Parmesan, parsley, thyme, lemon juice, salt, pepper and butter.
 Place the scallop shells in a bed of rock salt on a sheet pan.
 Fill each shell with chopped scallops and top with bread crumb mixture.
-Bake until browned and scallops are done, about 10 – 12 minutes.
+Bake until browned and scallops are done, about 10 to 12 minutes.

 Contributed by Vanda Lewis